Liquidambar, American sweetgum : planting, pruning, care

 - Liquidambar is one of the most beautiful ornamental trees

-- Unique in autumn for the beauty of its colourful, glowing foliage
+- Unique in autumn for its colourful, glowing foliage

-- Easy to grow, it only requires fresh, non-calcareous soil and a prime position
+- Easy to grow, it only requires fresh, non-calcareous soil and a prime spot

-- Resistant to cold and disease, it requires very little attention
+- Hardy, disease-resistant and requires very little care

-- Majestic, it is ideal as a specimen in parks or large gardens, while dwarf Liquidambar will delight bush enthusiasts in smaller spaces!
+- Majestic, ideal as a solitary specimen in parks or large gardens, while dwarf Liquidambar will delight shrub enthusiasts in smaller spaces!

 A word from our expert